 Our objective in redeveloping a community is twofold: we aim to grow rental rates while also producing a higher yielding and more valuable asset through asset quality improvement.
-During the year ended December 31, 2019, we incurred \$35.6 million in major renovations, which include major structural changes and/or architectural revisions to existing buildings.
-As of December 31, 2019, the Company was redeveloping 653 apartment homes, 250 of which have been completed, at two wholly-owned communities, located in Boston, Massachusetts and New York, New York, both of which are expected to be completed in the first quarter of 2021.
-The redevelopments include the renovation of building exteriors, corridors, and common area amenities as well as individual apartment homes.
+During the year ended December 31, 2020, we incurred \$48.3 million in major renovations, which included major structural changes and/or architectural revisions to existing buildings.
+As of December 31, 2020, the Company was not redeveloping any communities.